 Trading Cards: baseball brought me to trading cards (I got my first pack of Topps cards in 1980 at a corner store near me, and still have the Rickey Henderson rookie card I pulled out of it), but I’ve collected all sorts of trading cards over the years.
 I think they’re an amazing form of pop art, and criminally underappreciated as one of the hallmarks of 20th century popular culture.
 For six and a half years, I wrote a website about trading cards called Scott Crawford On Cards!, but I’ve sunsetted that site, and will eventually be moving the existing content over to the aforementioned I need new hobbies.

 Travel: I’m not always awesome at it due to aforementioned difficulty in scheduling anything, and I am of limited means, but I do love to travel to new places and familiar ones, see people I don’t always get to see, see interesting things, that jazz.
-I haven’t left the continent I live on yet (North America), but I have plans of doing so soon.
+I’ve visited 28 states in my home country, and a total of 4 additional countries now.

 Web Hosting: In addition to being in charge of the hosting for my own websites, I host sites for a few other people.
 I do this as a hobby of sorts (though my setup is anything but hobbyist), and to utilize resources that would go to waste otherwise.
 WordPress installs and a number of other services are available.
 Drop me a line for more details, if you’re interested.